Accessible Parking Permits are available for drivers or passengers with a disability and organisations that transport people with disabilities.

 When an Accessible Parking Permit Can Be Used

-You can only park for extended periods if the permit:
+You can only park using an accessible parking permit if the permit:

 - Has not expired.